blackbaud/uat-kit/content/walkthroughs/201/xpaths/index.md

 ![CRMContentPanelHiddenPanels](/assets/img/XPaths/CRMContentPanelHiddenPanels.PNG)

 If we add the second component of the modified XPath to our search so that it reads as "//div[contains(@id,'contentpanel')]/div[contains(@id,'contentpanel') and not(contains(@class, 'hide-display'))]", we only get one result.
-Note the single '/' between the first and second componentes of our XPath selector.
+Note the single '/' between the first and second components of our XPath selector.
 This specifies an immediate child instead of any descendant.
-Also note how can wan add as much selection criteria as want to to any given element search criteria.
+Also note how can add as much selection criteria as want to to any given element search criteria.
 ![CRMRootPlusOneXPath](/assets/img/XPaths/CRMRootPlusOneXPath.PNG)

 Whenever you are trying to find an element within the panel window of the application, it is best practice to add a search criteria at the beginning of your XPath that narrows the search to the visible 'contentpanel'.
 From the visible panel, you can search through descendants to find elements such as a button.

 ## Enterprise CRM Patterns - Dialogs

-The DOM is a quicksand of every-changing components, but even complicated navigations with multiple dialogs open can be broken down with proper XPath syntax and selection criteria.
+The DOM is a quicksand of ever-changing components, but even complicated navigations with multiple dialogs open can be broken down with proper XPath syntax and selection criteria.
 Let's look at a bit more seemingly complex of a situation.
 In your application start to add a pledge.
 If you cannot do so in your application, follow along with the screenshots below.

 In this initial dialog, we can create a simple enough XPath "//button[text()='Save']" to find the Save button.